sonnyp/Junction/README.md

 ## Usage

 Make sure Junction is your default browser (Settings -> Default Applications -> Web in GNOME).
+Or `xdg-settings set default-web-browser re.sonny.Junction.desktop`

 Junction will pop up automatically when you open a link in a desktop application.